schnaggelz/rpi-nxt2/README.md

 ## Credits

-The FW is partly inspired by the LeJos project (especially the USB and I2C drivers initially based on the code from there).
+The FW is partly inspired by the LeJos project (especially the AVR support code and the I2C driver code initially based on the code from there).

 *TODO* License?